jdbi/jdbi-docs/_posts/0500-12-15-sql_object_api_queries.md

 title: SQL Object Queries
 ---

-Queries are denoted on sql object interfaces via the <code>@SqlQuery</code> annotation on a method.
+Queries are denoted on sql object interfaces via the <code>@SqlQuery</code> annotation on the query methods.
 The return type of the method indicates what to do with the result set.
 Take the following queries:

 {% highlight java %}
 public interface SomeQueries